 Frank Miller’s 300 (1998), a five issue graphic novel co-written with his then wife Lynn Varley and published by Dark Horse, is based on the historical Battle of Thermopylae in 480 B.C.
 In particular, Miller took 300 from the accounts given by the Greek historian Herodotus in his The Histories (c440 B.C.).
 At this period in history, King Xerxes I of Persia was in the process of subjugating Egypt, Babylon and the Greek mainland.
 Several of the Greek city states formed an alliance to stand up against Xerxes.
 The most famous of these battles was fought at Thermopylae (which translates as ‘The Hot Gates’), a narrow pass in central Greece, by a small force of 300 men led by the Spartan king Leonidas who stood against a Persian force that historians generally agree upon as consisting of around 200,000 men.
 (The number of 300 on the Spartan side is somewhat misleading as there were actually around 5000 troops sent by various other Greek states, something that is only partly touched upon by the film – although, in fairness, most of these were dismissed by the time of the last stand).
 Though the Spartan siege was unsuccessful and the Persian army advanced to conquer Athens, the Persians were driven back by the Greeks at the Battle of Salamis in 480 B.C. and the Spartan-led Battle of Plataea in 479 B.C.
 However, the Battle of Thermopylae has gained fame for its extraordinary heroism in terms of people prepared to fight to what they know as being their own deaths for the sake of honour and in the ability of a few to exert massive losses against overwhelmingly larger numbers.
 The events of the Battle of Thermopylae had previously been placed on film in The 300 Spartans (1962), which is what inspired Frank Miller’s interest in the story.

 This film adaptation of Frank Miller’s 300 comes from director Zack Snyder.
 Zack Snyder made his screen debut with the remake of Dawn of the Dead (2004).
 Though the remake was popular, I was not a particular fan – Snyder needlessly reconceptualized the original, eliminating the social subtext and failed to replicate the gore scenes that had made the original Dawn of the Dead (1978) a classic.
 Snyder does seem to be a genre fan though.
 300 received a rapturous response, both at the box-office and especially from comic-book fans.
 He next signed on to bring another classic graphic novel series to the screen with Alan Moore’s Watchmen (2009).
-He subsequently made the animated Legend of the Guardians: The Owls of Ga’Hoole (2010), the fantasy action film Sucker Punch (2011), Man of Steel (2013), Batman V Superman: Dawn of Justice (2016) and Justice League (2017), as well wrote/produced 300: Rise of an Empire (2014) and produced Suicide Squad (2016), Wonder Woman (2017), Aquaman (2018) and Wonder Woman 1984/WW84 (2020).
+He subsequently made the animated Legend of the Guardians: The Owls of Ga’Hoole (2010), the fantasy action film Sucker Punch (2011), Man of Steel (2013), Batman V Superman: Dawn of Justice (2016) and Justice League (2017) and his extended cut of the latter with Zack Snyder’s Justice League (2021).
+He also wrote/produced 300: Rise of an Empire (2014) and produced Suicide Squad (2016), Wonder Woman (2017), Aquaman (2018) and Wonder Woman 1984/WW84 (2020).